 Although there are no education requirements for personal organizers, the National Association of Professional Organizers (NAPO) does offer certification, and some universities and trade schools have professional organizer certificate programs.
-Such programs may last as short as one week and sometimes have options to focus on professional organization for residential or business clients.
-Individual courses in a program may take place in the evening and last just a day.
+Such courses vary in length from as short as one day to a full certificate program.

 Those who meet the NAPO's requirements can pursue certification as a Certified Professional Organizer (CPO).
 This requires having a high school diploma, agreeing to the CPO ethical code and having at least 1,500 hours of work experience completed throughout the last three years.
 College education can substitute for a maximum of 250 of these hours.